Compare Ohio Electricity Rates

 Ohio Average Bill

-Ohio ranks in the middle of the pack in terms of rate, usage, and average bill.
-Ohio's average rate is 12.37 cents/kWh which is the 25th highest.
-The average usage per resident is 23rd lowest in the country.
-This leads to an average electricity bill of $111 per month which is on par with the national average.
+The average electricity price in Ohio is 12.56¢ per kWh which ranks 22nd among states.
+Ohio also ranks in the middle of the pack in terms of rate, usage, and average bill.
+The average usage per resident is 23rd lowest in the country at 914 kWh per month.
+This leads to an average electricity bill of $114.80 per month which is on par with the national average.

 Residential customers have only been able to participate in electric choice in the past few years.
 Dozens of retail electricity providers have started doing business in the state, each competing with one another to win the interest of potential customers which can be homeowners or business owners.
 It is this competition that creates low, competitive Ohio electricity rates, a greater selection of flexible plans, and more advanced products and services.